open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 #### Synchronous instrument cardinality limits

-Views of synchronous instruments with cumulative aggregation temporality MUST continue to export the all attribute sets that were observed prior to the beginning of overflow.
+Aggregators for synchronous instruments with cumulative temporality MUST continue to export the all attribute sets that were observed prior to the beginning of overflow.
 Metric events corresponding with attribute sets that were not observed prior to the overflow will be reflected in a single data point described by (only) the overflow attribute.

-Views of synchronous instruments with delta aggregation temporality MAY choose an arbitrary subset of attribute sets to output to maintain the stated cardinality limit.
+Aggregators of synchronous instruments with delta aggregation temporality MAY choose an arbitrary subset of attribute sets to output to maintain the stated cardinality limit.

 Regardless of aggregation temporality, the SDK MUST ensure that every metric event is reflected in exactly one Aggregator, which is either